Formula vs. Breastfeeding: Making the Right Choice

 Can I breastfeed and give formula to my baby at the same time?

 Yes, combination feeding is an excellent way to balance your feeding routine.
-You can choose timings that work best for you and your family.
-But exclusive breastfeeding, if possible, is the best and recommended option for the first 6 months.
+You can choose the time that works best for you and your family.
+However, exclusive breastfeeding is the best and recommended option for the first 6 months.